 Defining main and related substances¶

-In the evaluation’s Definition tab, use the Related substances or the Related substances and internal standard mode to make the Related substances field appear.
+In the evaluation’s Definition tab, use the Related substances check box to make the Related substances field appear.
 In an evaluation, there can be only one Main substance, other substances can be of type Related substances or Default.
-Of course, the functionality will ony work if the main substance and at least one related substance are defined.
+Of course, the functionality will only work if the main substance and at least one related substance are defined.
 Because the related substances use the calibration curve of the main substance, the calibration-related fields are hidden for related substances.

 The related substance functionality can be used in 3 modes, accessible by clicking on the Related substances parameters button :